 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1170) to identify the guidance you are requesting.
+You may also send an e-mail request Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1170 to identify the guidance you are requesting.

 Guidance1 on Labeling for Electronic Anti-Theft Systems

 August 15, 2000

 Dear Electronic Anti-Theft System Manufacturer,

 The purpose of this letter is to recommend that all manufacturers of electronic anti-theft systems develop labeling or signage to post on or near all new and currently installed systems, indicating that an electronic anti-theft system is in use.
 Such labeling or signage will permit implant wearers to avoid lingering around or leaning against systems that may affect their implanted electronic medical devices.